-Our Engineering courses in the Baltimore region offer an unforgettable experience!
-Your child will love getting hands on with a different project every week, like building, testing and modifying a machine or bridge using K’NEX® pieces or LEGO® bricks.
-Watch your child’s creativity take flight as he or she builds these complex structures with a partner and participates in fun games and friendly challenges against other teams.
-It’s an exciting way for your child to solve problems just like an engineer and develop valuable 21st century skills in the process!
+Sylvan’s Engineering courses in the Baltimore region make learning fun!
+Your son or daughter will have a great time tackling a new interactive project each week, including building, testing and rebuilding bridges and machines using K’NEX® pieces or LEGO® bricks.
+Watch your child’s creativity reach new heights as he or she builds these cool creations with a buddy and challenges other teams to fun competitions.
+It’s an innovative way for your child to think and problem-solve just like an engineer while developing crucial 21st century skills along the way!

 It’s no secret that Sylvan’s Engineering courses in the Baltimore region are fun, but did you know that they also help equip your child with valuable STEM (science, technology, engineering and math) skills?
 Via hands-on projects and collaborative group work, your son or daughter will acquire important critical thinking and problem solving abilities that can make a positive impact both inside and outside of the classroom.▼